bounswe/bounswe2020group3/README.md

 # CmpE 352 Spring 2020 Group 3

 # Description
 Welcome to our github repository for Bogazici University's Fundamentals of Software Engineering courses(CMPE352 and CMPE451).
 We will work on Academic Collaboration Platform project as group 3.
+You can view our [Wiki Page](https://github.com/bounswe/bounswe2020group3/wiki) for details.

 # Group Members
 - Mahir Efe Kaya